thorny84/PhotoEasy/README.md

 	</dependency>
   ```
 ## Usage
-Now, we use the builder to initialize PhotoEasy in the Activity or Fragment in this way:
+Now, we use the builder to initialize PhotoEasy in the Activity or Fragment in this way:</br></br>
 Kotlin:
 ```kotlin
 val photoEasy: PhotoEasy = PhotoEasy.builder()